canro91/canro91.github.io/_posts/2020-07-20-TimeCapsule.md

 GitHub has archived all the public repositories until July 2020.
 It was part of his [archive initiative](https://archiveprogram.github.com/).
 You have earned a batch on your GitHub profile, if any of your repositories got into a vault in the Arctic.
 It will show future generations how code was in 2020.
 But it doesn't show some of the practices around it.

-Dear developers from the future, this is how is programming like in 2020.
+Dear developers from the future, this is how coding and interviewing look like in 2020.

 ## On coding